chenxingqiang/llm-course-chen/notebooks/md/lesson_17_Designing_Input_and_Output_Formats_for_Chatbot_with_Context.md

-# 1. Course Title: Designing input and output formats for chatbot with context
+# Lesson 17 Designing input and output formats for chatbot with context

 ```mermaid
 gantt